Harvard GSD Wheelwright Prize 2022 for Early-career Architects (up to $100,000)

 The winner of the Wheelwright Prize will receive:

 - Applicant must have graduated from a professionally accredited architecture degree program in the past 15 years.
-(Graduates prior to January 2006 are ineligible.)
-Holders of multiple degrees may apply, provided they received their professional degrees between January 2006 and January 2021.
+(For the 2022 cycle: Graduates prior to January 2007 are ineligible.)
+Holders of multiple degrees may apply, provided they received their professional degrees between January 2007 and January 2022.
 Applicants need not be registered or licensed.

 - Applicants may not have received the Arthur Wheelwright Traveling Fellowship previously.

 - Winners of the Wheelwright Prize may not hold other fellowships concurrently.

 - The Wheelwright Prize is available to individual entrants only; teams or firms will not be considered.